drivendataorg/zamba/docs/docs/models/index.md

 ### Algorithm

-The `time_distributed` model was built by re-training a well-known image classification architecture called [EfficientNetV2](https://arxiv.org/abs/1905.11946) to identify the species in our camera trap videos (Tan, M., & Le, Q., 2019).
+The `time_distributed` model was built by re-training a well-known image classification architecture called [EfficientNetV2](https://arxiv.org/abs/1905.11946) (Tan, M., & Le, Q., 2019) to identify the species in our camera trap videos.
 EfficientNetV2 models are convolutional [neural networks](https://www.youtube.com/watch?v=aircAruvnKk&t=995s) designed to jointly optimize model size and training speed.
 EfficientNetV2 is image native, meaning it classifies each frame separately when generating predictions.
-It does take into account the relationship between frames in the video.
+The model is wrapped in a [`TimeDistributed` layer](https://docs.fast.ai/layers.html#TimeDistributed) which enables a single prediction per video.

 <a id='time-distributed-training-data'></a>